Connecting knowledge to the different corners of the globe

 What is Udemy?

-Established in the year 2010, today Udemy has a pool of 50M students enrolled with 155k courses with the evaluation of $4B.
+Established in the year 2010, today Udemy has a pool of 50M students enrolled with 155k courses with an evaluation of $4B.

 Udemy is known as one of the leading online learning platforms, specially designed for students and professionals.
 Udemy is available in 65+ local languages making it a learning companion for everyone.